What is a mental health emergency?

-- Suicide attempts, suicidal threats or suicidal thoughts
+- Suicide attempts, suicidal threats, or suicidal thoughts

-- Homicide, homicidal threats or homicidal thoughts
+- Homicide, homicidal threats, or homicidal thoughts

-- Other forms of violent, intimidating behavior
+- Forms of violent and intimidating behavior

 - Extreme emotional distress

 - Seeing or hearing things that are not there

 What do I do in a mental health emergency?